 Park Avenue Dog Park – 200-298 W Park Ave

 These parks are friendly toward pets, but not just for dogs:

 Dorothy B. Oven Park – 3205 Thomasville Rd.
-Enjoy acres of gardens filled with azaleas, camellias, palms, and other local florals.
-With a mixture of paved and unpaved trails, several beautiful bridges, and picnic grounds, this is the ideal place to spend a great day with your furry best friend.
+Enjoy acres of gardens, paved and unpaved trails, several beautiful bridges, and picnic grounds.

 Lafayette Heritage Trail Park – 4900 Heritage Park Blvd.
 Known for its beautiful unpaved trails that curve around Piney Z Lake.
 You and your dog will enjoy breathtaking views of the woodlands, picturesque sights of the lake, and majestic glimpses of local wildlife.

 Lake Ella and Fred Drake Park – Conveniently located in Midtown Tallahassee, near Black Dog Café and The Growers’ Market, Lake Ella and Fred Drake Park is a great place to spend a leisurely day with your 4-legged pal.

 San Luis Mission Park – 1313 San Luis Rd.
-Escape into a lightly wooded country for a fun-filled day with your dog.
-Enjoy numerous leashed activities such as hiking around Diego’s Look, fishing on Lake Esther, or just relaxing in the shade in the picnic grounds.
-You will also find a fenced dog park where your furry friend can have some leash-free fun.
+You will find a fenced dog park where your furry friend can have some leash-free fun.